Diversity Challenge Proposals

 Structured Discussion (45 minutes) - Conveners present a theme relating to some aspect of racial or cultural factors and facilitate group discussions intended to generate new ideas and solve related problems.
 Structured Discussions (SD) may be paired with another SD with a similar theme and share the 90 minute block.

 Poster - Presenters display information with a racial or ethnic cultural focus intended to share information, interventions or research skills, or other experiences relevant to racial or cultural dynamics.

-ISPRC is accepting proposals until May 1, 2017 for our 2017 Diversity Challenge - "Race, Culture, and Criminal Justice throughout the Lifespan," October 13-14, 2017 at Boston College.
+ISPRC is accepting proposals until April 23, 2018 for our 2018 Diversity Challenge - "Making Race and Culture Work in the STEM Era: Bringing All People to the Forefront," October 19-20, 2018 at Boston College.
 We are pleased to offer you two methods to submit your Diversity Challlenge proposal.
 To submit your proposal(s), you can:

 - Submit Online using the link below (*preferred method)

 - Download the proposal forms and email them to email@example.com